wmww/Python-plus-plus/guide.md

 	#define comment // your code here
 end
 ```
 Under the hood, templates are always used in C++ so no need to worry about types.
-You can have at most 12 function arguments (not counting the initial `arg` keyword)
+You can have at most 12 function arguments (not counting the initial `args` keyword)

 ## Calling Functions
 Calling a function is the same way you call a function in both languages.
 For example:
 ```
-function_name("hay", 48.9);
+function_name("hey", 48.9);
 ```
-Note that (unlike previous), the `args` keyword in function declarations doesn't cause any trouble when calling functions.
+Note that (unlike in previous versions), the `args` keyword in function declarations doesn't cause any trouble when calling functions.
 It is not an actual argument.

 ## Boolean values
 In Python++, use `true` and `false` (not capitalized) for Boolean literals.